JDIS/write-ups/plaidctf-2016/tonnerre/README.md

 - Provide a `proof` out of that.

 ## Predicting `session_secret`
-Predicting `session_secret` without worrying about forbidden values of `c` is relatively easy.
+Predicting `session_secret` without worrying about forbidden values of `c` yet is relatively easy.

 We are given the `residue` and know that it is calculated as `public_server + verifier`.
 We know the `verifier`.
 Thus, we can calculate